qwertycxz/ContextMenu-mklink/README.md

 ## Install

 1. Enable [Developer Mode](https://learn.microsoft.com/en-us/windows/apps/get-started/developer-mode-features-and-debugging) in Windows Settings
-2. Download the latest .zip from [Releases](https://github.com/qwertycxz/ContextMenu-mklink/releases)
+2. Download the latest .7z from [Releases](https://github.com/qwertycxz/ContextMenu-mklink/releases)
-3. Extract the .zip file to a folder of your choice
+3. Extract the .7z file to a folder of your choice
 4. Start PowerShell and navigate to the extracted folder
 5. Run `Add-AppxPackage AppxManifest.xml -Register`
 6. If the context menu item isn't showing up, try restarting Windows Explorer.